valeIT/valeIT.github.io/_posts/2020-01-26-advanced-codable.md

 }
 ```

-Finally we implement `SingleValueEncodingContainer` to be able to encode `StringEncoding` to a single value since it's what we wanted in the first place.
+Finally we implement `SingleValueEncodingContainer` to be able to encode `StringEncoding` to a single value, since it's what we wanted in the first place.

 ```
 extension SingleValueEncodingContainer {